Call or Text: (828-616-9333)

 Ready to Get Started?

-Schedule a free consultation — no paperwork, no waitlist, no obligation.
+Schedule a free estimate — no pressure, no obligation.

 High Country Senior Services LLC is a single-provider business operated personally by Martin Toth, a Certified Aging-in-Place Specialist (CAPS).
 HCSS is not a home care agency, home health agency, medical provider, personal care service, licensed home inspector, or licensed clinical practitioner.
 HCSS does not employ caregivers or staff.
 All HCSS services are personally performed by Martin Toth.
 For work outside HCSS's scope — electrical, plumbing, HVAC, structural, roofing, and larger remodel projects — HCSS coordinates with or refers clients to appropriately licensed contractors.
 Services are non-medical and non-clinical, and do not include hands-on personal care, skilled nursing, medication administration, or evaluation of building systems for code compliance or condition.
-HCSS works alongside licensed healthcare providers and home care agencies as a private-pay coordination and home accessibility and coordination resource for older adults and their families.
+HCSS provides handyman, home maintenance, remodeling, aging-in-place modification, and property caretaking services, and refers clients to appropriately licensed providers for work outside its scope.